Graduate

 Transfer Students

 Transfer students from other accredited MSW programs may be accepted into the MSW program.
 Master of Social Work students interested in transferring to Indiana University must complete an application for admission to the program.
 In addition, transfer students must submit a letter of good standing from their previous MSW program.
-A student who wants to have credits transferred from their previous MSW program must submit a syllabus for each class for which the student is seeking credits.
+A student who wants credits transferred from their last MSW program must submit a syllabus for each class for which they seek credits.
 If accepted, the MSW program director will review the student's transcript and course syllabi to determine which credits earned in another accredited social work program will transfer to Indiana University.
-In all circumstances, however, the transfer student must complete all required courses in their chosen Focus Area Curriculum.
+However, the transfer student must complete all required courses in their chosen Focus Area Curriculum.

 Admission